 Early Medical School Acceptance Program (EMSAP)

 The Early Medical School Acceptance Program (EMSAP) offers superior high school seniors the assurance that after completing undergraduate studies at UAB, they will enter the UAB School of Medicine, Dentistry, or Optometry.
-EMSAP students can complete an excellent undergraduate program and reserve their place in UAB’s world-renowned medical programs.
+EMSAP students can complete an excellent undergraduate program and gain conditional admission into UAB’s world-renowned medical programs.

 To be considered for admission to EMSAP, students must have the following:

 - Four years of mathematics